 The best olive oil to use is raw unrefined extra virgin olive oil, which is typically a golden-green color.
 For highest nutritional benefits it is best not to heat the oil or use it for cooking purposed as it is highly volatile to oxidation.
 It is delicious drizzled over foods or added to raw unheated recipes.

-One tablespoon (14g) of olive oil contains 119 calories and has a total fat content of 13.50g with 1.9g saturated fat, 9.8g monounsaturated fat and 1.4g polyunsaturated fat.
+One tablespoon (15ml) of EVOO contains 120 calories and has a total fat content of 14g (22% the Daily Value) with 2g saturated fat, 10g monounsaturated fat and 2g polyunsaturated fat. (*)